smeeckaert/blog/post/001-optimizing-with-yellow-lab-tools.md

 ## Conclusion

-So here it is, it took me more time to write this post than to optimize this website and the results are incredible:
+So here it is, it took me more time to write this post than to optimize this website and the results are incredible for the little amount of time I spent doing it.

 ### Results